SORSE/sorse.github.io/_pages/home.md

 Welcome to SORSE - A **S**eries of **O**nline **R**esearch **S**oftware **E**vents - our international answer to the COVID-19-induced cancellation of many national RSE conferences.
 We want to provide an opportunity for RSEs to develop and grow their skills, build new collaborations and engage with RSEs worldwide.

 This series has been an open call to all RSEs and anyone involved with research software worldwide, to propose a talk, a workshop, a software demo, a panel or discussion, blog post or poster.
-After each event, SORSE did provide an opportunity for networking and informal discussion with other participants in small groups.
+After many of our events, SORSE provided an opportunity for networking and informal discussion with other participants in small groups.

 <div class="notice--info">
   {{ final-notice | markdownify }}